-I. Obligations of the purchaser

-1. Check whether

-2. Prepare A European works council ('EWC') exists.

-3. Inform / Notify Not applicable.

-If an EWC exists at the Community-scale undertaking or the Community- scale group of undertakings to which the seller, purchaser or the target belongs, then it should be considered whether the consequences of the share deal in question qualify it as a transnational matter triggering an obligation to notify/consult the EWC over the transfer.

-4. Consult Please see explanation above.

-5. Implement Not applicable.
+I. Obligations of the purchaser whether: 1.
+Check 1.1.
+A European works council (EWC) exists.
+2.1.
+Not applicable.
+2. Prepare 3.
+Inform/Notify 3.1.
+If an EWC exists at the Community-scale undertaking or the Communityscale group of undertakings to which the seller, purchaser or the target belongs, then it should be considered whether the consequences of the share deal in question qualify it as a transnational matter triggering an obligation to notify/consult the EWC over the transfer.
+4.1.
+Please see explanation above.
+4. Consult 5.
+Implement 5.1.
+Not applicable.
 II.
 Obligations of the target

-1. Check Not applicable.

-As a share deal does not result in the change of the employer in connection with employees of the target, there is no notification or consultation obligation vis-à-vis the employees' representative bodies operating at the target under Hungarian corporate or labour rules.

-If any changes or measures are planned relating to or following consummation of the transaction which may affect a large number of employees, or new internal regulations are intended to be introduced, this could trigger consultation obligation under the general labour law rules.

-2. Prepare Written notification to employees in the case under Point 3.

-3. Inform / Notify If the company name or other significant data of the target employer changes, or certain terms and conditions of the employment change (e.g. tasks of the relevant position, person representing the employer etc.) the employer shall notify the employees in writing within 15 days from the day of such change.
+- 1.1.
+As a share deal does not result in the change of the employer in connection with employees of the target, there is no notification or consultation obligation vis-à-vis employees' representative bodies operating at the target under Hungarian corporate or labour rules. - 1.2.
+If any changes or measures are planned relating to or following completion of the transaction which may affect a large number of employees, or new internal regulations are intended to be introduced, this could trigger an obligation to engage in consultation under the general labour law rules. - 2.1.
+Written notification to employees in the case under point 3. - 3.1.
+If the company name or other significant data of the target employer changes, or certain terms and conditions of employment change (e.g. tasks of the relevant position, person representing the employer etc.), the employer shall notify the employees in writing within 15 days from the day of such change.